fbpx

 MUM

-In 2021, Google introduced the Multitask Unified Model, or MUM, which is the company’s most recent AI milestone in search.
+In 2021, Google unveiled the Multitask Unified Model, abbreviated as MUM, marking the latest milestone in the company’s AI advancements for search.

-MUM is also multimodal, meaning it can understand information across multiple modalities such as text, images, and more in the future.
+MUM’s versatility extends to being multimodal, enabling it to fathom information encompassing various modalities, such as text, images, and potentially more in the future.

-MUM’s application in search is restricted because Google is only beginning to realize its potential.
+While MUM’s application in search is currently limited, Google is only beginning to explore its full potential.

 Source – google